Getting started¶

 xargs -I {} kubectl patch {} --type=merge -p '{"metadata":{"finalizers":[]}}'

-This bypass skips the destination-cleanup the finalizer normally runs, so any destinations the Projections previously created stay in place — owned by nothing.
+This bypass skips the destination-cleanup the finalizers normally run, so any destinations the Projections previously created stay in place — owned by nothing.
 Garbage-collect them by hand if you want them gone.
 To avoid this in future, follow the order in Uninstalling the operator.

 Next¶